Jobus0/ReShade-Deployer/README.md

 ### Normal
 1. Run the program.
+2. Select the game you want to deploy ReShade to using the 'Select Game' button.
-2. Select the target graphics API (DirectX, Vulkan, etc) that the game uses.
+3. The target graphics API (DirectX, Vulkan, etc) should be automatically selected.
+If not, select it manually.
 If you are unsure, check the API section of the game's [PCGamingWiki](https://www.pcgamingwiki.com/wiki/Home) page.
-3. Press the 'Select Game' button and navigate to the game's .exe.
+4. Press the 'Deploy to Game' button.
-4. If an existing ReShade preset is detected, it will ask whether to overwrite it.
+5. If an existing ReShade preset is detected, it will ask whether to overwrite it.

 ### Context Menu
 To enable this, run the program, and from the settings (cogwheel) list, check the **Context Menu Deploy** option.
 1. Right-click any game .exe or shortcut in Windows's file explorer or desktop, and select 'Deploy ReShade'.
-2. Select the target graphics API (DirectX, Vulkan, etc) that the game uses.
+2. The target graphics API (DirectX, Vulkan, etc) should be automatically selected.
+If not, select it manually.
 If you are unsure, check the API section of the game's [PCGamingWiki](https://www.pcgamingwiki.com/wiki/Home) page.
 3. Press the 'Deploy to Game' button.
 4. If an existing ReShade preset is detected, it will ask whether to overwrite it.